 Meghan Grace is a generational researcher and the co-author of the book, Generation Z Goes to College.
 Her work with Generation Z focuses on utilizing generational research to influence individual practices and organizational strategies that promote empowering environments and experiences for members of Generation Z.

 Meghan has diverse experience working in higher education and student affairs with a background in program design and management, Greek organizations, leadership development, event planning, curriculum design, and research and assessment.
-She currently serves as the Director of Undergraduate Programming & University Partnership for Sigma Phi Epsilon’s Headquarters staff, where she provides strategic oversight for the curriculum and assessment of the organization’s developmental programs and events.
-Prior to SigEp, Meghan worked with the University of Arizona Leadership Programs in program coordination, event planning and course instruction for leadership development, social entrepreneurship, and career preparedness.
+Meghan formerly served as the Director of Undergraduate Programming & University Partnership for Sigma Phi Epsilon’s Headquarters staff, focusing on curriculum and assessment of developmental programs and events.
+Meghan also has campus-based experience with a focus on program coordination, event planning and course instruction for leadership development, social entrepreneurship, and career preparedness.